-According to TeenSafe, nearly 34 percent of teenagers say they’ve been cyberbullied and 15 percent admit they’ve been the cyberbully.
+According to StopBullying.gov, approximately 21 percent of teenagers say they’ve been bullied and Ditch the Label states that 15 percent have been the cyberbully.
 Do you suspect your child is bullying someone online?
 Perhaps he or she has multiple social networking accounts or has become secretive about what he or she does online.
 Regardless of why you suspect your child is bullying someone, it is important to take action.
 Check out these steps to confronting and fixing the issue of cyberbullying.

 1. Understand Why Cyberbullying Happens

 Before confronting your child about your suspicions, it helps to understand a little about why cyberbullying happens.
 Sometimes, a child is just bored and trying to find some drama and excitement.
 Other times, he or she may

 2. Consider the Situation on Your Own First